nguyenvananh0311/ACES_MobileApp/README.md

 1. Create a Project with Firebase Console
     - Log in to Firebase: If you have a Google account, visit the Firebase Console https://firebase.google.com/, log in with your Google account, and then click Go to Console.
     - Create a Project: In the Firebase Console, click Add Project.
-Follow the instructions to create a project (example: aces).
+Follow the instructions to create a project (example: ems).
       Note: Do not enable Google Analytics for this project since it won’t be used in this project.

 2. Project Settings:
-- After the project is created, navigate to Project Settings by clicking the gear icon next to Project Overview.
+After the project is created, navigate to Project Settings by clicking the gear icon next to Project Overview.
-- Note: Every Firebase project has a Project ID that uniquely identifies the project.
+Note: Every Firebase project has a Project ID that uniquely identifies the project.
 This ID might be different from the Project Name and will be used later to set up FlutterFire.

 3. Set Up Firebase CLI
 Install Firebase CLI:
-- If you already have Firebase CLI set up, you can skip this step.
+If you already have Firebase CLI set up, you can skip this step.
    - Download and Install Firebase CLI:
    Visit the Firebase CLI Reference https://firebase.google.com/docs/cli to download and install the Firebase CLI.